NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Tee Higgins, WR, Clemson

-The Payments hit on exterior risk John Brown and slot man Cole Beasley in final yr’s free company to spice up Josh Allen and the offense as a complete.
+The Payments hit on outdoors menace John Brown and slot man Cole Beasley in final yr’s free company to spice up Josh Allen and the offense as a complete.
 Higgins working the perimeter would an ideal complement.
-The Clemson product is a harmful, all-around playmaker who generally is a pressure within the crimson zone.
+The Clemson product is a harmful, all-around playmaker who could be a pressure within the purple zone.
 At 6-4, 216 kilos, he posted 59 receptions for 1,167 yards and 13 TDs in 15 video games final season.
-He additionally rushed for a 36-yard rating towards LSU within the title recreation.
+He additionally rushed for a 36-yard rating towards LSU within the title sport.

 23. New England Patriots (12-4)